facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

   php-cache:
     image: ${CI_IMAGE_BRANCH_TAG}
 ```

 I declared in my `php` service both the `image` and `build` sections, so I'm able to use this definition in all my jobs, **both for building and executing**.
-I'm also able to move the `Dockerfile`s inside a dedicated directory, thanks to the usage of the `dockerfile` and `context` options.
+I'm also able to move the `Dockerfile`s inside a dedicated directory, thanks to the usage of the `dockerfile` and `context` options with different paths.

 It's also very important to use `version: '3.2'`, because it's needed to use the `cache_from` option: since we do not have any cache in the daemon, I **tag the image twice**, once with the **commit hash** and once with the **branch name**; in this way I can pull the `php-cache` service with the branch tag as a cache from the previous build.